espruino/Espruino/README_Building.md

 wifi chip combinations, plus various use-cases.
 WICED includes FreeRTOS and LwIP plus proprietary code to manage the Wifi chip.

-The strategy employed for now is to build a frankenstein executable by gluing together Espruino and WICED.
-Specifically, Espruino is compiled using the toolchain included with WICED 3.3.1 (GNU arm-none-eabi 4.9) and referencing the CMSIS header files included with WICED.
+The strategy employed is to compile portions of WICED into a library using the WICED toolchain and then linking this into Espruino.
-The result of compiling Espruino is a pre-linked `.o` file (`espruino_1v00.000_emw3165.o`).
-After this WICED is compiled with a stub main program (in `apps/snip/espruino`) that simply calls `main_loop()` found in Espruino's `targets/emw3165/main.c` and the pre-linked Espruino `.o` file is linked with WICED.
-The WICED makefile is further used to download the WICED bootloader, DCT, and application to the target system.

 Setting up WICED:
 - WICED does not officially support the EMW3165.